Special Educational Needs and Disabilities

 We provide a safe, caring, enjoyable and challenging learning environment where pupil voice is valued and expected in helping to shape and move our school forward.
 We believe that every child has equal worth, standing and opportunity, regardless of race, gender, creed and ability, whether they have physical, sensory, emotional, behavioural, specific or general needs.
 Every child is entitled to a broad and balanced curriculum which is based around the National Curriculum.

-Our SENDCo and Inclusion Manager is Mrs D Quinn, and we have one governor responsible for maintaining an overview of SEND.
+Our SENDCo and Inclusion Leader is Mrs J Salter, and we have one governor responsible for maintaining an overview of SEND, Mr M Moffatt.
 We ensure that our SEND policy follows the guidelines and inclusion policies of the Code of Practice (2014), the Local Education Authority and other policies current within the school.

 A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A learning difficulty or disability is a significantly greater difficulty in learning than the majority of others of the same age.
 Special educational provision means educational or training provision that is additional to, or different from, that made generally for others of the same age in a mainstream setting in England.